 - Preston to Ormskirk Line: Preston to Ormskirk September 2011

-- Additionally, 11 services have been designated as community rail services whilst not designating the lines on which they run.
+Additionally, 11 services have been designated as community rail services whilst not designating the lines on which they run.
 These services are designated when there are reasons why the infrastructure cannot be included in the designation - because it carries non local traffic or heavy freight or has previously been designated as part of the Trans European Network.
-To date the following services have been designated:

-- This latest designation will be officially announced at First Great Western’s Community Rail Conference in Cornwall on the 10th October 2011.
-FGW hold a Community Rail Conference each year with delegates from community rail partnerships, local authorities, rail user groups, station volunteers and industry partners.
+This latest designation will be officially announced at First Great Western’s Community Rail Conference in Cornwall on the 10th October 2011.
+First Great Western hold a community rail conference each year with delegates from community rail partnerships, local authorities, rail user groups, station volunteers and industry partners.